CiscoDevNet/multicloud-integrations/Multicloud Network Policy/README.md

 Network policy has some significant limitations when applied to multicloud environments.
-The limitations we describe in the next section are not simply due to the implementations that provide teh API semantics.
-They are more fundimental and would difficult to overcome at the network layer of the protocol stack.  he limiations are described here in this next section [Limitations](https://github.com/john-a-joyce/multicloud-integrations/blob/network-policy-struct/Multicloud%20Network%20Policy/limitations.md#network-policy-limitations)
+The limitations we describe in the next section are not simply due to the implementations that provide the API semantics.
+They are more fundimental and would difficult to overcome at the network layer of the protocol stack.
+The limiations are described here in this next section [Limitations](https://github.com/john-a-joyce/multicloud-integrations/blob/network-policy-struct/Multicloud%20Network%20Policy/limitations.md#network-policy-limitations)